brgillis/SHE_CTE/README.md

 _`object_ids`_

-**Description** The desired name for a listfile pointing to numerous [sheObjectIdList](https://euclid.esac.esa.int/dm/dpdd/latest/shedpd/dpcards/she_objectidlist.html) products, one per batch.
+**Description** The desired name for a listfile pointing to numerous [sheObjectIdList](https://euclid.esac.esa.int/dm/dpdd/latest/shedpd/dpcards/she_objectidlist.html) products, one per sub-batch.

 _`batch_mer_catalogs`_

 **Description** The desired name for a listfile pointing to numerous [merFinalCatalog](https://euclid.esac.esa.int/dm/dpdd/latest/merdpd/dpcards/mer_finalcatalog.html) products, one per batch.
-These contain the same information as the input MER final catalogues, just only the rows for each object in the batch.
+These contain the same information as the input MER final catalogues, just only the rows for each object in the sub-batch.

 _**Example**_